trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 ZekeZ: Alright, um.
 Do you want to start this timoreo?
 You're the main, one of the main developers behind the actual launcher.

 timoreo: Yeah.
 So I'll to start.
-So, sandboxing, first off, the first point: executing untruest will never be safe, no matter how much sandboxing you put, that's just a fact.
+So, sandboxing, first off, the first point: executing untrust [code] will never be safe, no matter how much sandboxing you put, that's just a fact.
 [ZekeZ: um-hum.]
 You can never fully protect.

 This is kind of, sandboxing is the last resort, just to limit the impact.